iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 > ```sql
 > SELECT ECInstanceId,ECClassId FROM bis.SpatialElement WHERE UserLabel IS NULL LIMIT 5
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=House Sample&query=SELECT ECInstanceId,ECClassId FROM bis.SpatialElement WHERE UserLabel IS NULL LIMIT 5"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId,ECClassId FROM bis.SpatialElement WHERE UserLabel IS NULL LIMIT 5"></iframe>

 And to illustrate the difference, the same query using = NULL does not return any rows.